mazwat/mazwat.github.io/optimisation-lm.md

 	}
 }
 ```
-In the first example this might be a memory intensive function we are calling but we don’t need to call it every frame so we can use **modulo** `%` to call it every 3 seconds this make performance better.
+In the first example this might be a memory intensive function we are calling but we don’t need to call it every frame so we can use **modulo** `%` to call it every 3 seconds this makes performance better.

 #### Reuse Collections
 Don’t initialise collections using the **new keyword** in the **Update** function